yuki-kimoto/gitprep/README.md

 ### How to use reverse proxy with sub directory?

-GitPrep support reverse proxy with sub directory.
+GitPrep supports reverse proxy with sub directory.

 Here is the apache configuration example: